DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 If you want you can create your console widget
 > :warning: **The console widget you create yourself will not include any built-in functions.**<br/>

-`Content Drawer -> Content Folder -> Right Click -> User Interface -> Widget Blueprint -> Search And Select CustomDebugConsoleParentWidget`
+`Go Content Folder -> Right Click -> User Interface -> Widget Blueprint -> Search And Select CustomDebugConsoleParentWidget`

 - ## Console Interface